 The professional services and management consultancy industry is competitive and continuously evolving, subject to rapidly changing demands and constant technological developments.
 As a result, success and performance metrics are difficult to predict and measure in our industry.
 Because services and technologies are rapidly evolving and each company within the industry can vary greatly in terms of the services it provides, its business model, and its results of operations, it can be difficult to predict how any company's services, including ours, will be received in the market.
 Neither our past financial performance nor the past financial performance of any other company in the technology services industry is indicative of how our company will fare financially in the future.
-Our growth is subject to many risks and uncertainties.
+Our growth is subject to many factors, including our success in implementing our business strategy, which is subject to many risks and uncertainties.
 Accordingly, any forecasts of market growth we have made or may make in the future should not be taken as indicative of our future growth.
 Our future profits may vary substantially from those of other companies and those we have achieved in the past, making an investment in our company risky and speculative.
 If our clients' demand for our services declines as a result of economic conditions, market factors or shifts in the technology industry, our business would suffer and our results of operations and financial condition would be adversely affected.